SonaHJ/FunctionalTestAction/README.md

 This action enables you to run HCL OneTest UI tests.

-## How this works
-You can use the Traditional UI Action that enables you to select any type of test created in HCL OneTest™ UI that you can add to the job in the GitHub action.

 ## Pre requisites

 1. Create a github repository
-2. Create a folder named ".github" in the root of the repository
+2. Create a folder named ".github/workflows" in the root of the repository
-3. Create a folder named "workflows" inside the ".github" folder.
-5. Create a .yml file with any name , inside the "workflow" folder and you need to code as following example in that yml file
+3. Create a .yml file with any name, inside the "workflow" folder
+4. Then you need to add code to yml file as detailed in the following example.

 ## Example usage

 ```yaml